trapexit/mergerfs/README.md

 **NOTE:** for mounting via **fstab** to work you must have **mount.fuse** installed.
 For Ubuntu/Debian it is included in the **fuse** package.

+### fuse_msg_size

+FUSE applications communicate with the kernel over a special character device: `/dev/fuse`.
+A large portion of the overhead associated with FUSE is the cost of going back and forth from user space and kernel space over that device.
+Generally speaking the fewer trips needed the better the performance will be.
+Reducing the number of trips can be done a number of ways.
+Kernel level caching and increasing message sizes being two significant ones.
+When it comes to reads and writes if the message size is doubled the number of trips are appoximately halved.

+In Linux 4.20 a new feature was added allowing the negotiation of the max message size.
+Since the size is in multiples of [pages](https://en.wikipedia.org/wiki/Page_(computer_memory)) the feature is called `max_pages`.
+There is a maximum `max_pages` value of 256 (1MiB) and minimum of 1 (4KiB).
+The default used by Linux >=4.20, and hardcoded value used before 4.20, is 32 (128KiB).
+In mergerfs its referred to as `fuse_msg_size` to make it clear what it impacts and provide some abstraction.

+Since there should be no downsides to increasing `fuse_msg_size` / `max_pages`, outside a minor bump in RAM usage due to larger message buffers, mergerfs defaults the value to 256.
+On kernels before 4.20 the value has no effect.
+The reason the value is configurable is to enable experimentation and benchmarking.
+See the `nullrw` section for benchmarking examples.

 ### symlinkify

 Due to the levels of indirection introduced by mergerfs and the underlying technology FUSE there can be varying levels of performance degredation.
 This feature will turn non-directories which are not writable into symlinks to the original file found by the `readlink` policy after the mtime and ctime are older than the timeout.